Bashtown

 Bashtown is the fourth studio album, and eighth album overall, released by the American hip hop recording artist Baby Bash.
 Released on March 22, 2011, it is the first of his albums to be released on Upstairs Records.
-Bashtown was produced by Jim Jonsin, Printz Board, Happy Perez, Mickaël, J. Lacy, & C-Ballin and has vocal guests E-40, Paul Wall, Slim Thug, Jay Rock, Marty James, The Jacka, Z-Ro, Krizz Kaliko, Lucky Luciano and Lloyd among others.
+Bashtown was produced by Jim Jonsin, Printz Board, Happy Perez, Mickaël, J. Lacy, and C-Ballin, while also featuring guest appearances by E-40, Paul Wall, Slim Thug, Jay Rock, Marty James, The Jacka, Z-Ro, Krizz Kaliko, Lucky Luciano, and Lloyd, among others.
 According to Baby Bash, the album was recorded entirely in 2010, although many singles and the album were released in 2011.